Birmingham-Southern's baseball team flooded with funds for World Series trip as school sets to close

 “It's been crazy,” Hines said by phone.

-Hines said before leaving for Cleveland on Wednesday the team is having a send-off party and being honored before the first pitch of Tuesday night's Birmingham Barons game.
+Before taking a chartered flight to Cleveland, the team gathered Wednesday at Birmingham-Southern one last time for a light workout.

-Birmingham-Southern advanced to the World Series in Eastlake, Ohio, on Saturday despite the team being flattened by food poisoning with two players being hospitalized and others receiving fluid intravenously behind the dugout during their win over Denison.
+Birmingham-Southern advanced to the World Series in Eastlake, Ohio, on Saturday despite the team being flattened by what was initially thought to be food poisoning.
+Two players had to be hospitalized and others received fluid intravenously behind the dugout during the Panthers' win over Denison.

+Coach Jan Weisberg said the sweeping illness was a strand of norovirus.

+Following Saturday’s 7-6 win that clinched the World Series berth, three more players got sick, including slugger Ian Hancock.
+Weisberg is hoping his team has weathered the worst of the 24-to-48 hour stomach bug.

+“Just looking at the roster it can’t be too many more,” Weisberg told al.com.
+“I think we’re able to get ahead of it now at least because we know what it is.
+The team doctor says it presents itself like food poisoning.
+That’s why we initially thought it was food poisoning.”

 The NCAA is paying their travel expenses to get to Ohio and home, but the added money can go toward other expenses like rings to honor the Panthers making it out of the Super Regional.
-They beat Denison 10–1 on Friday and then rallied to win 7–6 on Saturday despite the widespread illness.
+The remaining funds are planned to go to the coaching staff.

 On Friday, Birmingham-Southern will play on the same day that the private liberal arts college, founded in 1856, closes due to financial problems.
 Unable to secure a $30 million loan, school officials voted in March to shut down.